 The Woods Hole Historical Collection continues as the Archive portion of the Museum, as well as in the publishing of books and the journal Spritsail.

-The Museum Archives (also known as the Woods Hole Historical Collection) are open for research year round on Tuesdays and Thursday from 10 to 2 and by appointment.
+The Museum Archives (also known as the Woods Hole Historical Collection) are open for research year round on Tuesdays and Thursdays from 10 AM to 2 PM and by appointment.

-The Museum Galleries and buildings are open from mid June to late October, Tuesday through Saturday, 10:00 AM to 4:00 PM.
-The Museum galleries are closed from late October to mid June.
+The Museum Galleries and buildings are open from mid June to mid October, Tuesday through Saturday, 10 AM to 4 PM.
+The Museum galleries are closed from mid October to mid June.

 Directions to the Museum